sandialabs/capp/README.md

 By default, CApp will configure all packages with `-DCMAKE_BUILD_TYPE=RelWithDebInfo`.
 The `BUILD_TYPE` argument can be used to change the build type to something else (CMake supports `Release`, `Debug`, and `None`).
-The build type can also be set on a per-configuration basis by setting `CAPP_BUILD_TYPE` in a `config.cmake` file.
+The build type can also be set on a per-flavor basis by setting `CAPP_BUILD_TYPE` in a `flavor.cmake` file.

-### config.cmake
+### flavor.cmake

+CApp supports multiple flavors, which are just full-build configurations by a different name.
-CApp supports multiple configurations, each one contained in a directory `configuration/<config_name>/`.
+Each build flavor is contained in a directory `flavor/<flavor_name>/`.
 This allows users to set variables that control the build, such as enabling or disabling options in certain packages.
-These options should be handled through CMake variables, and should the configuration should be defined in a file `configuration/<config_name>/config.cmake`.
+These options should be handled through CMake variables, and should be defined in a file `flavor/<flavor_name>/flavor.cmake`.
-This configuration file will be loaded via a cmake `include()` command prior to including `app.cmake`.
+This flavor file will be loaded via a cmake `include()` command prior to including `app.cmake`.

-For example, if there is an option in package `foo` called `FOO_ENABLE_FAST`, and you'd like to control this at the overall application layer, you could put the following in the `config.cmake` file:
+For example, if there is an option in package `foo` called `FOO_ENABLE_FAST`, and you'd like to control this at the overall application layer, you could put the following in the `flavor.cmake` file:

 ```cmake
 set(MY_APP_ENABLE_FAST TRUE)